Pilot trial of a Robotic Surgical Device

 Over the preceding 6 months, the PRECEYES engineers and the Clinical Ophthalmology Research Group at the University of Oxford had worked together to plan this first-in-human study.

-This pilot trial, known as the Robotic Retinal Dissection Device (R2D2) study, involved 12 patients in total.
-In the first phase of the pilot trial, the robotic surgical device was used to peel membranes off the delicate retina without damaging it.
+In the first phase of this pilot trial, known as the Robotic Retinal Dissection Device (R2D2) study, the robotic surgical device was used to peel membranes off the delicate retina without damaging it.
+The positive results of the first phase of the study were published in Nature Biomedical Engineering.
 The second phase of the pilot trial used the robotic surgical device to place a fine needle under the retina for therapeutic injections.
-The successful outcomes of this first-in-human study of robot-assisted retinal surgery were published in Nature Biomedical Engineering.
+The successful outcomes of the second phase of this first-in-human study of robot-assisted retinal surgery were published in the American Journal of Ophthalmology.

 Future applications of this robotic system for intraocular surgery would include the precise and minimally traumatic delivery of gene therapy or cell therapy to the retina.